baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>6.
 Install OsTicket</b>

-From the installation files download “OsTicket v1.15.8”
+Download the "OsTicket v1.15.8" from the installation files.

-In file explorer open the zip file we just downloaded called “OsTicket v1.15.8”.
-Open another file explorer window and navigate to “This PC -> Windows (C:) -> inetpub -> wwwroot” and then drag the folder labelled “upload” from the “OsTicket v1.15.8” zip file to the “wwwroot” folder.
-Rename the “upload” folder to “osTicket”.
-Ensure that it is spelled the same as I have written with no spaces.
+Open the zip file we just downloaded, which is named "OsTicket v1.15.8," using File Explorer.
+Simultaneously, open another File Explorer window and navigate to "This PC -> Windows (C:) -> inetpub -> wwwroot."
+Then, simply drag the folder labeled "upload" from the "OsTicket v1.15.8" zip file into the "wwwroot" directory.
+Rename the "upload" folder to "osTicket," ensuring it is spelled exactly as I have written, without any spaces.
 </p>

 <p>